khelz424/Spotify-Project/SpotifyProject.md

 Lastly,  I included a slicer which will allow a user to pick the genre that they are the most interested in.

-Overall,this visual can help users to identify which artists based off the different genres were listened to the most.
+Overall,this visual can help users to identify which artists based off the different genres were listened to the most,as it is represented in a clear manner through the percentages shown and the different colours representing the different artists.
 Hence understanding the users' tastes and which musicians contribute to the streaming success of Spotify.

 VISUAL 5: Top 5 Albums Analysis(Overall)

-This visual provides information about the top 5 albums listened to based off the top 5 artists and their popularity.
+This visual is displayed as a stacked column chart and provides information about the top 5 albums listened to based off the top 5 artists and their popularity.

 ![Screenshot (43)](https://github.com/user-attachments/assets/52838dff-cad1-4141-8948-99bdcecb9e12)

 I filtered the visual based off popularity, track_artist, and lastly by the Album.
 The Album was filtered by the top 5 albums by popularity.